-The production IterationStatement : for ( var VariableDeclarationNoIn in Expression ) Statement is evaluated as follows:
+The production IterationStatement: for (var VariableDeclarationNoIn in Expression) Statement is evaluated as follows:

 - 1. Evaluate VariableDeclarationNoIn.

 - 2. Evaluate Expression.

 - 3. Call GetValue(Result(2)).

 - 4. Call ToObject(Result(3)).

 - 5. Let V = empty.

-- 5. Let v = cmpty.

-- 6. Get the name of the next property of Result(4) whose [[Enumerable]] attribute is true.
+- 6. Get the name of the next property of Result(4) that doesn't have the DontEnum attribute.
 If there is no such property, go to step 15.

 - 7. Evaluate Result(1) as if it were an Identifier; see 0 (yes, it may be evaluated repeatedly).

-- 8. Call PutValue(Result(7), Result(6)), and the strictness of the code containing the for-in statement.
+- 8. Call PutValue(Result(7), Result(6)).

 - 9. Evaluate Statement.

-- 10. If Result(9).value is not empty, let V = Result(9).value.
+- 10. If Result(9). value is not empty, let V = Result(9). value.

 - 11. If Result(9).type is break and Result(9).target is in the current label set, go to step 15.

 - 12. If Result(9).type is continue and Result(9).target is in the current label set, go to step 6.

 - 13. If Result(8) is an abrupt completion, return Result(8).

-- 14.Go to step 6.
+- 14. Go to step 6.

-15. Return (normal, V, empty).
+- 15. Return (normal, V, empty).

+The mechanics of enumerating the properties (step 5 in the first algorithm, step 6 in the second) is implementation dependent.
+The order of enumeration is defined by the object.
 Properties of the object being enumerated may be deleted during enumeration.
 If a property that has not yet been visited during enumeration is deleted, then it will not be visited.
 If new properties are added to the object being enumerated during enumeration, the newly added properties are not guaranteed to be visited in the active enumeration.